Is this how we'll live on Mars?

 The race is on for a successful manned mission to Mars, with NASA leading a pack of public and private institutions competing to be the first to land, including Elon Musk's Space X, Jeff Bezos' Blue Origin, Boeing, and the China National Space Administration.

-NASA plans to launch a manned mission in the 2030s, a timeframe shared by other private groups such as Mars One, a Dutch organization that plans to land of a crew on Mars in 2032.

-It's safe to say that these goals might be more aspirational than realistic.
+NASA plans to launch a manned mission in the 2030s, a timeframe shared by other private groups, although this goal might be more aspirational than realistic.
 Many technologies required don't yet exist, including the spacecraft, which are either under development or at the prototype stage.
 What a Mars mission would look like is far from clear, with some teams planning to build a full-blown Martian habitat, while others foresee orbiting stations that could function as launch pads for limited trips to the surface.
 But it's not too early to dream, nor to start imagining how it will all take shape.

 Centered on the role that design will play in sending humans to Mars, the exhibition is rich with historical materials but also more forward-looking or speculative elements, with a wide range of works by designers from various fields.